TINF21CS1/python-zimbra-web/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you don’t want to rely on us to generate the payload, you can
-generate a payload yourself and send it using :meth:`zimbra.ZimbraUser.send_raw_payload`.
+generate a payload yourself and send it using :meth:`zimbraweb.ZimbraUser.send_raw_payload`.

 .. code:: python

-   from zimbra import ZimbraUser
+   from zimbraweb import ZimbraUser

    user = ZimbraUser("https://myzimbra.server")
    user.login("s000000", "hunter2")